phetsims/phet-info/deployment-info/chipper-2.0.md

 This would usually be followed by 1+ RC deployments and then a production deployment.

-If you need to get back to master, use `grunt checkout-master` from the sim repo.
+If you need to get back to main, use `grunt checkout-main` from the sim repo.

 ## Prototype deployments